-Venues have included Princeton University’s Richardson Auditorium, Rutgers University’s Nicholas Music Center, the Ocean City Music Pier in New Jersey, Mayo Hall at TCNJ, the New Jersey Performing Arts Center, Heritage Festival Competition in Boston, the Niagara International Music Festival, the Canadian Broadcasting Center, the Royal Conservatory of Music in Toronto, Haydn Hall in Esterhazy, Austria, Bethlehem Chapel in Prague, and the Czech Radio Station Recording Studio in Prague, Peterskirche in Leipzig, and the Französische Friedrichstadt Kirche am Gendarmenmarkt in Berlin.
+Venues have included Princeton University’s Richardson Auditorium, Rutgers University’s Nicholas Music Center, the Ocean City Music Pier in New Jersey, Mayo Hall at TCNJ, Kendall Hall at TCNJ, the New Jersey Performing Arts Center, Heritage Festival Competition in Boston, the Niagara International Music Festival, the Canadian Broadcasting Center, the Royal Conservatory of Music in Toronto, Haydn Hall in Esterhazy, Austria, Bethlehem Chapel in Prague, the Czech Radio Station Recording Studio in Prague, Peterskirche in Leipzig, and the Französische Friedrichstadt Kirche am Gendarmenmarkt in Berlin.

 The Youth Orchestra of Central Jersey, while maintaining its core large ensembles, continues to explore and expand its chamber groups.
 New to YOCJ in 2015, was the Woodwind Chamber Players, a variety of small woodwind ensembles comprised of students from the Symphonic Orchestra and coached by Dr. Erin Banholzer.
 The spring of 2016 saw the formation and debut performance of the YOCJ Saxophone Quartet, coached by Dr. Jordan Smith.
 Artistic Director John Enz created a Double Bass Quartet as well.
 Both the Saxophone Quartet and the Double Bass Quartet performed at the 2017 Communiversity ArtsFest in Princeton!
-After a brief hiatus, YOCJ is thrilled to reinstall an invigorated Flute Choir for the 2016-17 Season, under the leadership of Ms. Sandy Olson.
+After a brief hiatus, YOCJ was thrilled to reinstall an invigorated Flute Choir in 2016, under the leadership of Ms. Sandy Olson.
 In 2014, YOCJ traveled overseas for the first time, touring and performing in Salzburg, Vienna, and Prague.
 YOCJ took its second overseas tour to Berlin and Leipzig Germany, as led by the Firebird Fine Arts Tours in June of 2017.